 Policy: Adopted a retailer safer chemicals policy

-Best Buy has a detailed RSL that “specifies chemicals restricted based upon regulations or known hazards,” i.e. the list reflects restrictions beyond those already in regulations.
+Best Buy says that it has a detailed RSL that “specifies chemicals restricted based upon regulations or known hazards,” i.e. the list reflects restrictions beyond those already in regulations.
 It functions as a BRSL, applying to chemicals in Best Buy’s private-label and direct import products, and as a Manufacturing Restricted Substance List (MRSL), since it also covers chemicals used in factories (in the manufacturing process).
 Best Buy has not disclosed its list of restricted substances.
+Best Buy staff told us the RSL and MRSL also apply to packaging but did not provide more details so we are awarding half credit.

-The policy doesn’t appear to apply to packaging and does not indicate quantifiable goals for reducing and eliminating chemicals of high concern.
+The policy does not indicate quantifiable goals for reducing and eliminating chemicals of high concern.

 Oversight: Established management responsibilities and incentives